Program overview

 - Educational Consultant: Work with schools and organizations to develop inclusive educational practices and policies.

-- Gender Studies Researcher: Conduct research on gender issues and contribute to academic publications and policy discussions.
+- Gender Studies Researcher: Conduct research on gender issues and contribute to academic publications and policy development.

-- Program Coordinator: Manage educational programs focused on gender equality and women's empowerment in various organizations.
+- Program Coordinator: Manage educational programs focused on gender equity and social justice within community organizations.

-- Advocacy Specialist: Work with non-profits or governmental organizations to promote gender equity and social justice initiatives.
+- Advocacy Specialist: Work with non-profits or governmental organizations to promote gender equality and women's rights.

 - University Lecturer: Teach courses related to gender studies, education, and social justice at post-secondary institutions.